HTB - TombWatcher

 1 | $ bloodyAD -u john -p 'j0hn_123' --dc-ip 10.10.11.72 set restore S-1-5-21-1392491010-1358638721-2126982587-1111 |

-We then applied a new password over that restored account since we have GenericWrite
+We then applied a new password over that restored account since we have GenericWrite over it as john.

 1 | $ bloodyAD -u john -p 'j0hn_123' --dc-ip 10.10.11.72 set password cert_admin cert_123 |

-tombstoned user led to finding an ESC15
+Running certipy again as that cert_admin tombstoned user led to finding an ESC15 vulnerability affecting the previously found WebServer certificate template.

 1 | $ certipy find -vulnerable -stdout -u cert_admin -p cert_123 -dc-ip 10.10.11.72 |

 This blog post from TrustedSec explained in details that ESC15 vulnerability.
-In summary, it allows a user account with enrollment rights and Write property to change the EKU to Client Authentication
+In summary, it allows a user account with enrollment rights and Write property to change the EKU to Client Authentication which creates a new attribute ApplicationPolicies which gets a higher priority over the Server Authentication EKU and allows the user to enroll as another specified SPN into the domain.

 We used certipy to first create a backup of that template.